dom38/bootstrap-cloud/README.md

   credentials: |
     (Your base64 encoded json here)
 ```
-4. Add some clusters in [the core values file](core/values.yaml), these will be created by Crossplane.
+4. Add some clusters in [the cluster-definitions folder](1-core-cluster/core/cluster-definitions), these will be created by Crossplane.

 At this point, Crossplane will pass the cluster credentials back to the ArgoCD namespace as secrets, however they are missing some information and the clusters themselves are missing permissions.
 This could be automated, however here are the instructions to manually import them for now: